rafacalassara/fluke_dewk_1620A_project/README.md

 - PyVISA: Ethernet communication with the Fluke DewK 1620A device
 - SQLite: Local data storage
 - Django: Web application framework

-## Acknowledgments

-- Fluke Corporation for the DewK 1620A Thermohygrometer
-- All contributors who have helped with the development of this project